How to define populations

 Ecological or biogeographic proxies

 Ecoregions or other biogeographic proxies for ecological or seed zones can be used to delineate populations, especially in widespread or continuously distributed species.
 Differences in ecological conditions represent a proxy for potential local adaptations across a species’ range.
-This reflects the fact that genetic exchange is limited across the range; in such cases the use of ecological maps may be the only way to designate populations.
-In practice, the species’ range map can be overlaid on the map of ecoregions, with modifications as needed to reflect the underlying biology or management of the species.
+This reflects the fact that genetic exchange is limited across the range; in such cases, the use of ecological maps may be the only way to designate populations.
+In practice, the species’ range map can be overlaid on a map of ecoregions, with modifications as needed to reflect the underlying biology or management of the species.

 Traits

 Traits are observed physical differences (e.g. size, color patterns), or other differences between populations, such as timing of migration, or different mating calls, that have been recognized by experts on the taxon.
 Groups of individuals may be continuous in space, but some groups of individuals have different traits that may represent adaptations or may prevent interbreeding.
-These may be adaptations to soil types that occur in close proximity in which offspring produced from mating between these locations do not survive.

 Genetic differences/clades